-- Influence of significant events on the financial results for the current period - No unusual events for the issuer that might have a significant impact on its activities occurred in the third quarter of 2018. - Information regarding the transactions between the company and its related parties - Related party transactions entered into during the reporting period of the current financial year that materially affected the financial position or results of the company's operations in that period - The related parties of the Company include: the parent company, its subsidiaries, the key management personnel and other parties.
-The key management personnel of the Company include the members of the Management Board and the Supervisory Board.
-During the reporting period there were no transactions that materially affected the financial position or the results of the company's activity during this period

-- Changes in related party transactions disclosed in the annual report that have a material impact on the financial position or results of the company during the respective accounting period of the current financial year. - During the reporting period there was no impact on the financial position or the results of the company's operations as a result of the changes in the related transactions with related parties, disclosed in the annual report.
+- Information regarding the transactions between the company and its related parties - Related party transactions entered into during the reporting period of the current financial year that materially affected the financial position or results of the company's operations in that period - Related parties of the Group include owners, associates and joint ventures and key management personnel.
+Unless explicitly mentioned, related party transactions are not carried out under special conditions.
+Estimated amounts are usually settled by bank transfer, in cash or offsetting.
+During the reporting period no transactions have been concluded which have materially affected the financial position or results of the company's operations during that period. - Changes in related party transactions disclosed in the interim report that have a material impact on the financial position or results of the company during the respective accounting period of the current financial year. - During the reporting period there was no impact on the financial position or the results of the company's operations as a result of the changes in the related transactions with related parties, disclosed in the annual report.
+More information for the transactions with related parties is announced in the annexes of the interim financial report.